Worried about money?

 From hair salons, supermarkets and music academies, to gift shops, fast food takeaways and clothes outlets – we’re proud of all our local high street businesses who have gone from strength-to-strength during a challenging period for high streets across the UK.

-We’ve supported businesses across all six borough towns – Madeley, Dawley, Oakengates, Newport, Wellington and Ironbridge – and it’s pleasing to see how so many have grown over the last three years.
+We’ve supported businesses across all six borough towns – Madeley, Dawley, Oakengates, Newport, Wellington and Ironbridge – and it’s pleasing to see how so many have grown over the last five years.

 Across Telford and Wrekin our Pride in Our High Street investment underlines our commitment to helping businesses wherever we can.

-Figures for 2022 show that out of 727 retail units across the borough towns, just 32 stand empty.
+Figures for 2024 show that out of 727 retail units across the borough towns, just 26 stand empty (as of April 2024).

-Across all our borough towns the percentage of empty units is well below the UK national average of 13.8%.
+Across all our borough towns the percentage of empty units is well below the UK national average of 14% (source: Local Data Company).

 This table shows the number of retail units and number of empty units.